martinjc/cmt112/content/part-3/apis.md

++++
+type="page"
+title="APIs"
+draft=true
+weight=3
++++

 ## Overview

 In this section we look at REST APIs, what they are, and how to request data from them in our front-end websites.
 We'll look at a _relatively_ simple way to request data from an API - but be warned that we'll also look at a newer method next week.

 ### Compulsory Reading

 -   [A Beginners Guide to HTTP and REST](https://code.tutsplus.com/tutorials/a-beginners-guide-to-http-and-rest--net-16340) - An introduction to some of the technologies that allow us to build and use Web APIs.
 -   [Eloquent JavaScript - HTTP and Forms](http://eloquentjavascript.net/18_http.html) - Another look at HTTP, and a bit of revision on HTML Forms
 -   [MDN - Getting Started with AJAX](https://developer.mozilla.org/en-US/docs/Web/Guide/AJAX/Getting_Started) - A look at dynamically updating pages with information retrieved from a server.

 ### Videos